AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

 So now have you wondered how we will load our DLL into the target process. we need a magical function that can do that, which is LoadLibraryA().
 This one simply load a DLL.

-But wait, we need to use it to load the DLL Into the target process and no to our injector code process.
+But wait, we need to use it to load the DLL Into the target process and not to our injector code process.

 So how to do that ?

 The way to achieve this is by retrieve the LoadLibraryA function from it's DLL which is kernel32.dll then create a remote thread for the target process to execute this LoadLibraryA that will load our malicious DLL.

-So how to retrieve to access kernel32.dll and load the function LoadLibraryA from it, we'll use GetModuleHandleA() to take a handle to kernel32.dll and then we'll use GetProcAdress() to retrieve the function LoadLibraryA() using its name.
+So how to access kernel32.dll
+and load the function LoadLibraryA from it, we'll use GetModuleHandleA() to take a handle to kernel32.dll and then we'll use GetProcAdress() to retrieve the function LoadLibraryA() using its name.

 Adding that to our injector code :